The roadmap for Product/Market Fit… maybe

 The company I founded in 2002, sold in 2007, and that gave me the online handle that persists to this day on this site, Smart Bear’s first “product” Code Historian was a personal project, built because I want to learn .NET (we would later rewrite everything in Java), built because I thought there was value in the historical record encoded in version control (all products that operated under that assumption failed).

 I didn’t talk to customers ahead of time.
-I did talk to them a lot after they started paying, and learned they didn’t want Code Historian at all, but rather they wanted something else (in a story told here).
-As a result, I created Code Reviewer, which sort of hit the need, but the architecture and features were all wrong, because I didn’t have the right idea from the start.
-But all this customer feedback gave me the confidence of rewriting everything from scratch (which everyone says you should never do) in a product called Code Collaborator.
+I did talk to them a lot after they started paying, and learned that many didn’t really want Code Historian at all, but rather they were abusing it to accomplish something else (in a story told here).
+As a result, I created Code Reviewer, which sort of hit the need in question, but the architecture was all wrong and the features were all hacks.
+But all this customer feedback gave me the confidence to rewrite everything from scratch (which everyone says you should never do), resulting in a product called Code Collaborator, which made millions of dollars.

 Would I have found the idea for Code Collaborator by interviewing customers using the “Iterative-Hypothesis” method above?
 No, because I wouldn’t have known what to ask them, and they wouldn’t have known to tell me.
-I would have discovered that Code Historian wasn’t a good business idea.
-Which could have been wise, except then I wouldn’t have made Code Historian, which means I wouldn’t have made Code Reviewer, which means I wouldn’t have figured out that I really should make Code Collaborator, which made many millions of dollars.
+I would have discovered that Code Historian wasn’t a good business idea… and that’s it.
+Maybe I would have had a completely different and better idea.
+Maybe.
+But the fact is, the actual “path to success” was to create something I liked, just interesting enough to attract initial customers even though it’s not a great business, and then pivot to Code Reviewer, and then pivot to Code Collaborator.
 The interviews would have stopped everything cold.
 Does that make “interviewing” the wrong road to Product/Market Fit?

 I do think building and getting product into customers hands is far more valuable than conversations.
-This was an example of (1) having a specific idea matching my passions, which then because of (4) building and shipping and (6) listening to customers, lead to the right idea.
-So, part of the path, but not the full path.
+Smart Bear was an example of (1) having a specific idea matching my passions, which then because of (4) building and shipping and (5) marketing and selling and (6) building for retention by talking to customers, lead to the right idea.
+So, it was part of the path, but not the full path.

 WP Engine followed the roadmap and became a unicorn

-That said, WP Engine is an example of traveling this road exactly.
+That said, with WP Engine I traveled this roadmap exactly.

 WP Engine wasn’t the initial idea.
-The first idea was for a marketing analytics tool with features that Google Analytics lacked: A real-time event dashboard, a clever goal-setting-and-measuring system that worked retroactively, and the ability to capture web-form data even when it was only partially filled-in and never submitted, all with just one line of Javascript6.
-But I ran that Iterative-Hypothesis method and after 20 interviews I learned that the idea wasn’t strong enough.
-I was on the road; I (1) had a specific idea that (2) was clearly a great market and (3) vetted it, and thanks to (3), I did not waste years on that project.
+The first idea was for a marketing analytics tool with features that Google Analytics lacked: A real-time event dashboard, a clever goal-setting-and-measuring system that worked retroactively, and the ability to capture web-form data even when it was only partially filled-in and never submitted, all with just one line of Javascript7.
+But I ran that Iterative-Hypothesis method and after 20 interviews I learned that the idea wasn’t strong enough8.
+I was on the road; I (1) had a specific idea that (2) was clearly a great market and (3) vetted it with customers.
+Thanks to (3), I did not waste years on that project.

-6 These are typical features of analytics tools today in 2023, but in 2009 it was innovative.
+7 These features are typical of analytics tools today, but in 2009 it was innovative.

-I then had the idea of a managed WordPress platform because I needed it myself—my blog would crash when I got to the top of Hackernews (link-sharing site).
-I asked other bloggers what they use to keep WordPress fast and scalable; many said, “I don’t know, but if you find it, tell me, because I need that.”
+I then had the idea of a managed WordPress platform because I needed it myself—my blog would crash when I got to the top of Hackernews (a link-sharing site).
+I asked other bloggers what they use to keep WordPress fast and scalable; many said, “I don’t know, but if you find it, tell me, because I need that too.”
 I ran the Iterative-Hypothesis method again, and this time it was very clear what the need was, what people would pay, and how to find them.
-And the market was already huge (WordPress was 11% of the entire Internet) yet growing fast (today WordPress is 43%).
-That’s steps (1), (2), and (3), but this time the road was validated.
+And the market was already huge (WordPress powered 11% of the largest 10 million websites) yet growing fast (in 2023 it’s 43%).
+I knew WordPress because I was a user, and for nearly twenty years I’ve loved code optimization problems, so this was a problem I understood and am ideal to solve, where customers agree the problem exists, are already spending money on it, and the market is large and growing.
+That’s steps (1), (2), and (3), but this time the concept was validated.

-I built just enough to fulfill the promises of speed and scale, building the first version in 30 hours.
-Good enough to not only stay running and fast on a Hackernews day, but with almost no load on the server, which meant I was still far away from a capacity limit.
+I built just enough software to fulfill the promises of speed and scale, building the first version in 30 hours.
+Good enough to not only stay alive and fast on a Hackernews day, but with almost no load on the server, which meant I was still far away from a capacity limit:

 The first version didn’t even have a customer dashboard.
-I took credit cards with the default form that came with the online credit card service, and the rest was just WordPress.
+I took credit cards with the default web-form supplied by the online credit card service, and the rest was just WordPress.

-The marketing website was… “spare” shall we say?
+The first version of the website was… “spare,” shall we say?

 The second version of the website was so bad, there were database errors shooting out the bottom.
 Database errors, on the home page, of the company that you’re supposed to trust with your precious website.

 Because I did marketing and sales before even having a product login screen, I was able to launch with 30 paying customers.
-Sure I worked on the product, I worked support tickets, but what I focused on was how to get customers:
+Sure I worked on the product and worked support tickets, but what I focused on was how to get customers:

 When you do marketing and sales, with a product that people actually need, in a large and growing market (all covered by the exercise under (2)), then you might have a nice growth curve: